Process Management Vs Project Management : What is the Difference and What’s Right For You?

 Project vs Process: What is the Difference?

-Below are the top 5 difference between Project and Process
+Below are the top 5 differences between Project and Process

 |Process Management||Project Management|